I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_device_info.md

 ## Members

-`ConfigMethods`

-The configuration methods supported by the WFD device.

-`DeviceAddress`

-The device address to assign to a WFD port.
-This address is used when constructing P2P Information Elements (IEs).

-`DeviceName`

-A friendly name assigned to the WFD device.

 `Header`

 Specifies the type, revision and size of the <b>DOT11_WFD_DEVICE_INFO</b> structure.
 The required settings for the members of <b>Header</b> are the following: